1.1.I.10 Impairment Tables (DSP)

 For the purposes of DSP, the Impairment Tables are tables designed to assess impairment in relation to work.
 They consist of a set of tables that assign ratings in proportion to the severity of impact of the impairment on function as it relates to work performance.

-The Impairment Tables were last reviewed in 2011 to bring them into line with contemporary medical and rehabilitation practice.
-The current Impairment Tables are contained in the Social Security (Tables for the Assessment of Work-related Impairment for Disability Support Pension) Determination 2011.
-These Tables have been in force from 1 January 2012 and are used for the assessment of new DSP claims made on or after that date and reviews commenced on or after that date.
+The Impairment Tables were reviewed and updated in 2023 to bring them into line with contemporary medical and rehabilitation practice.
+The current Impairment Tables are contained in the Social Security (Tables for the Assessment of Work-related Impairment for Disability Support Pension) Determination 2023.
+These Tables have been in force from 1 April 2023 and are used for the assessment of new DSP claims made on or after that date and reviews commenced on or after that date.

 - are function based rather than diagnosis based

 - describe functional activities, abilities, symptoms and limitations, and

 - are designed to assign ratings to determine the level of functional impact of impairment and not to assess conditions.